mrtyormaa/Foreign-Exchange/README.md

 # Foreign-Exchange
+## Big Data Finals
+Please visit (this link)[https://github.com/mrtyormaa/pubMed-text-mining/] for the finals.

 ##HomeWork 6
 Homework 6 details can be found inside scala-random-forest folder.
 Please refer to the readme file inside that folder for further information.